naclomi/containers-tutorial/content/_index.md

 - Build our own Docker containers from scratch
 - Deploy our Docker containers to Azure

-### Requirements and expectations
+### Prerequisites

-TODO: talk about workstation vm, how doing this on your own computer is easy but discussed in an appendix b/c of different OSes

-VSCode, remote VM
+This tutorial is written assuming you are running commands in a Linux environment, which it assumes that you created and configured according to the instructions in [this guide](https://cloudbank-project.github.io/az-serverless-tutorial/workstation/).
+If you don't have access to an Azure cloud account, most of this tutorial can be completed on your own personal computer.
+See the [appendix](0a-local-installs) for notes on that.

+It also assumes you have [Microsoft Visual Studio Code](https://code.visualstudio.com/) installed on your computer.

 The tutorial content makes light use of shell scripting and Python.
 It does not expect you to write any such scripts on your own, but it will help to have a passing familiarity with them.

-Create a free Docker Hub account, which you can register for [here](https://hub.docker.com/signup)
+Part 3 of the tutorial involves deployment of containers to the web, for which you'll need a free Docker hub account.
+You can register for one [here](https://hub.docker.com/signup).

-Part 3 walks through cloud deployment, for which you will need Microsoft Azure login credentials.

 ## Background